DallanQ/clank/QA.md

 [gold-question](https://boardgamegeek.com/thread/1729908/gold-question)

-> Is the gold supposed to be a finite resource?
-I played my first game, and towards the end, we ran out of gold pieces to use.
-We weren't sure whether we needed to proxy gold or if there was a max.
+> Is gold a finite resource in the game, and is there a maximum limit?

 Gold is intended to be a plentiful resource, and there is no maximum limit stated in the rules.
 The game is designed to have more gold in the box than players can realistically obtain.
 If you run out of gold pieces during the game, it's advisable to proxy additional gold, as dragons should have more gold in their hoards than can fit in a board game box.

 [gold-and-silk-secrets-clarification](https://boardgamegeek.com/thread/2110675/gold-and-silk-secrets-clarification)

-> If a player has the Wand of Wind, do they need to also have a sword to take a secret that's in a web from an adjacent room?
-The card simply says to take the secret, and the instructions for Gold and Silk state that you must decide upon entering the room to use the sword to take the secret or not.
+> If a player has the Wand of Wind, do they still need a sword to take a secret in a web from an adjacent room, considering the rules state you must decide upon entering whether to use the sword?

 No, if a player has the Wand of Wind, they do not need a sword to take the secret.
 The magic of the wand allows the player to take the secret without requiring the use of a sword.